An all-in-one monitoring stack for Docker Swarm environments.

 sh monitor_service.sh status

-sh monitor_service.sh logs {service name}
+sh monitor_service.sh logs {service_name}

-sh monitor_service.sh update {service name}
+sh monitor_service.sh update {service_name}